baltameme/CaptureWebViewDemo/iOS/CaptureStandardRegistrationFlow/README.md

 * janrain.settings.popup = false; // required
-The widget spawns new windows for identity provider sign-in by default, this flag forces the widget to operate in a single-window mode appropriate for operatin inside a UIWebView
+The widget spawns new windows for identity provider sign-in by default, this flag forces the widget to operate in a single-window mode appropriate for operation inside a UIWebView

 * janrain.settings.capture.redirectFlow = true; // required
 ???